.

 In 1986, Models went to UK to record their next album, 'Models' Media', with Julian Mendelsohn and Opitz, at Trevor Horn's state-of-the-art SARM West Studios in London.
 Two singles peaked into the Top 30, "Evolution" in September, and "Let's Kiss" in November.
 'Models' Media' was released in December and peaked at #30 but was less successful than 'Out of Mind, Out of Sight'.
 Models also featured on the Australian Made Tour of late 1986 to January 1987 with INXS, Mental as Anything, The Triffids, I'm Talking, The Saints, Divinyls and Jimmy Barnes on the ticket.
 "Hold On" was released in March 1987 and peaked in the Top 30, their final single was a cover of The Beatles' "Oh!
 Darling" in September which peaked in the Top 50.

-During 1987, Ceberano and Matthews sang together on the soundtrack for ABC-TV series, Stringer, the resultant album, You've Always Got the Blues was released in 1988, and peaked at No. 4 on the albums chart.
+During 1987, Ceberano and Matthews sang together on the soundtrack for ABC-TV series, Stringer, the resultant album, 'You've Always Got the Blues' was released in 1988, and peaked at #4 on the albums chart.
 Models members, including Mason as lead singer and Kelly on bass guitar, formed a side-project, The Clampetts, to record covers of nine country music tracks, which was released in 1987 as 'The Last Hoedown'.
 Valentine left Models to pursue a radio and television journalism career.
 In 1988, the Thank You Goodnight Tour was conducted but the pressures of ten years of touring, as well as financial troubles, hastened the break-up of Models, which was announced in June 1988, however in 2008, Kelly disputed the break-up: ''I remember in the late '80s I noticed James' Freud Record Company put out a press release that we'd split up, which was completely inaccurate.
 Because we had so many individuals in the group, we've always been able to sustain it in one form or another - and fortunately for me they've always let me be involved.
 As long as I'm there, we get to claim that continuity''.

 Models' extended live exposure ensured that they stayed in the public eye when other contemporaries had been forgotten: the band's later work remained popular on radio throughout the 1990s; this, coupled with critical acclaim and cult appeal of earlier work, re-stimulated interest in their work in the latter half of that decade.
 The band reformed for a few gigs in 2000; in 2001 their rarities album Melbourne was released.
 Freud has written two memoirs, I Am The Voice Left From Drinking (2002) and I Am The Voice Left From Rehab (2007); the titles are both taken from "Barbados" and allude to his addiction with drugs and alcohol, and his subsequent recovery attempts.

 Kelly and Matthews formed Absent Friends in early 1989 which included ex-Models members Duffield, Mason and Valentine.
 With Matthews on lead vocals their 1990 hit single, "I Don’t Want to Be with Nobody but You" peaked at #4 on the ARIA Charts.
 The associated album, Here's Looking Up Your Address peaked at #7.
 Absent Friends disbanded in 1991 and Kelly fronted The Dukes from 1991 to 1994.
-Matthews provided a #11 hit with her first solo album Émigré late in 1990.
+Matthews provided a #11 hit with her first solo album 'Émigré' late in 1990.
 She followed with Lily, which peaked at #2 in 1992, and provided her best performed single, "The Day You Went Away", which also peaked at #2.
 Matthews and Kelly separated as a couple in the mid-1990s.

 Duffield wrote music (including the theme) for the Australian children's TV series, Round the Twist; and in 2007 composed all music and sound effects for the TV comedy, Kick.
 Duffield teamed up with Phil Kennihan to found a successful advertising music partnership.
 Mason has composed soundtracks for many feature films and television series both locally and internationally.
 Valentine later worked in children's TV, is a popular radio host on 702 ABC Sydney and published a successful series of children's books.
 Price returned to New Zealand after stints with various Australian bands, and the world's first drum sample CD.
 Wednesday formed Crashland and plays with German avant garde band Einstürzende Neubauten.

 Various versions of Models have reformed on several occasions for short tours, including in 2006 and in September 2008.
 The 2008 version was: Kelly, Freud, his son Jackson Freud (from Attack of the Mannequins) on guitar, Tim Rosewarne (ex-Big Pig, Chocolate Starfish) on keyboards and Cameron Goold (Propaganda Klann, Christine Anu backing band) on drums.
 In August 2010, Duffield, Ferrie, Kelly and Price reformed for two concerts in Sydney and Melbourne.
 On 27 October, Models were inducted into the ARIA Hall of Fame by Matthews.
 The line-up of Duffield, Ferrie, Kelly, Mason, Price and Valentine performed "I Hear Motion" and "Evolution".
 Matthews recalled meeting the group for the first time at a recording session – she was due to provide backing vocals, but they were busy playing indoor cricket in the studio.
 During the ceremony, Kelly explained Freud's absence by saying he had "another bicycle accident".
 A week later, Freud was found dead at his Hawthorn home on 4 November in a suspected suicide.
 In 2013, Models (consisting of Duffield, Ferrie, Kelly, and Price) issued a self-released four-song EP titled 'GTK'.
 A follow-up EP was issued in 2015: titled 'Memo', it also consisted of four songs.
+James Freud died in 2010.
 Janis Friedenfelds died in 2014.
-His death was never made public.

 Members